qwx9/notes/net/algorithms/machinelearning/supervised.learning.md

 will be right 50% of the time, we must not go below that.
 Similarly, if we have 75/25, a 70% algorithm will be insufficient.
-If data is unbalanced, like in fraud detection, we must have very high accuracy.
+If data is imbalanced, like in fraud detection, we must have very high accuracy.

 Often recall is more pertinent in medical sciences,